Happy Mother’s Day! – Top-Five Minivan Must-Haves for Moms

 If you’ve ever driven in slow traffic, you know how painful ‘maintaining a safe distance from the car in front of you’ can be.
 Well, now your minivan can take care of that for you.
-It may sound like a feature you could pass on, but once you’ve experienced the joy of not jamming on the breaks to avoid a five mile per hour rear-ender, you’ll wonder how you ever lived without it.
+It may sound like a feature you could pass on, but once you’ve experienced the joy of not jamming on the breaks to avoid a five-mile-per-hour rear-ender, you’ll wonder how you ever lived without it.

 An often overlooked option, integrated side-window sun shades could be the most underrated feature in a minivan, yet it comes in at #2 for us.
-As the owners of toddlers can tell you, any trek with with a screaming youngster complaining about sun in their eyes, could be your/their last.
+As the owners of toddlers can tell you, any trek with a screaming youngster complaining about the sun in their eyes, could be your/their last.
 And besides attenuating the sun, these shades also keep the car cooler and offer an extra layer of privacy.

 Sure, heated seats are more common than ones that cool, but once you’ve ridden in a chilly-seat minivan, you’ll kick every other vehicle to the curb.
 Air-cooled seats are the bee’s knees when it’s 90 degrees outside and your vehicle has been parked in the sun for hours.
 Combine this feature with a remote start package, and you may never stick to your leather seats in the Summer again.

-Apparently the average American will park blocks away from their destination to avoid parallel parking.
+Apparently, the average American will park blocks away from their destination to avoid parallel parking.
 Well, now your beloved minivan can do it for you.
 And drivers are more adventurous than ever with that trick in their wheelhouse.
-Of course rear-view cameras, (another almost-standard feature nowadays,) help you not run over Big Wheels or bump into low-riders behind you, but parking assistance has become quite sophisticated, with sensors seeking open parallel-parking spots long enough for your minivan, as well as perpendicular parking assistance to help scout out a parking-lot spot of ample size.
+Of course rear-view cameras, (another almost-standard feature nowadays,) help you not run over Big Wheels or bump into low-riders behind you, but parking assistance has become quite sophisticated, with sensors seeking open parallel-parking spots long enough for your minivan, as well as perpendicular parking assistance, to help scout out a parking-lot spot of ample size.

 These features rate right up there with the safety features at the top of the article.
-All minivans have options for these features, and depending on your technological-adeptness, the age of your minions, and the thickness of your wallet, virtually everything is available… for a price.
+All minivans have options for these features, and depending on your technological adeptness, the age of your minions, and the thickness of your wallet, virtually everything is available… for a price.

 As much as it’s called a minivan, it’s really a super-rich person’s limo-esque vehicle that can be driven by, for instance, your adult offspring.
-Referred to as “opulent”, the four-seat configuration provides a relaxing, recline-able environment that supports both a business power nap, or an arduous cross-town traffic jam.
+Referred to as “opulent”, the four-seat configuration provides a relaxing, recline-able environment that supports both a business power nap or an arduous cross-town traffic jam.
 From Lexus’ marketing materials, “The rear seats are designed for their occupants to relax in a very soothing space.
 The reclining angle was carefully designed for optimum relaxation, and the position of the occupant’s face relative to the window.
 The seats rely on plush low-density urethane foam that offers ideal support with couch-like comfort.”
 And we’re not even going to mention the rear-seat entertainment center.
 (See photo.)
 Can you say decadent?

 If you want to trick out a mom-arrific minivan of your own, bolt in a world-class FRASER remanufactured engine and get soccering!

-Thinking about building a replica with an american-made engine?
+Thinking about building a replica with an American-made engine?
 Fraser has the right engine ready for you!